Virginia-iGEM/igem-wikibrick/wiki/README.md

 1. **Description**
 2. **Table of Contents**
-3. **Building**: Section for our as-of-yet-unnamed build tool, used to automate preprocessing of files and pushing them to the iGEM wiki.
+3. **Build-Tool**: Section for `wiki-competent`, used to automate preprocessing of files and pushing them to the iGEM wiki.
 4. **Todo**: Fine-grained todo list. _Look here if you need something to do._
 5. **Roadmap:** Long-term task lisk.
 Broadly outlines what is needed to bring the wiki to completion.
 6. **Interactive**: Section describing the interactive component that will be the centerpiece of our home page.